mlswg/mls-protocol/draft-ietf-mls-protocol.md

   field populated from Proposals received during the current epoch, and an empty `path` field.

-* Initialize the new ratchet tree and GroupContext by applying the proposals referenced in the initial Commit object, as described in {{proposals}}.
-Update proposals are applied first, followed by Remove proposals, and then finally Add proposals.
-Add proposals are applied in the order listed in the `proposals` vector, and always to the leftmost unoccupied leaf in the tree, or the right edge of the tree if all leaves are occupied.

-  * Note that the order in which different types of proposals are applied should be updated by the implementation to include any new proposals added by negotiated group extensions.

-  * PreSharedKey proposals are processed later when deriving the `psk_secret` for the Key Schedule.
+* Create the new ratchet tree and GroupContext by applying the list of proposals to the old ratchet tree and GroupContext, as defined in
+  {{applying-a-proposal-list}}

 * Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the commit (see above), then it MUST be